ninckblokje/ninckblokje.github.io/_posts/2016-03-15-cloud-adapter-sdk-part1.md

 I want to build a Cloud Adapter for MongoDB.
 Perhaps Oracle or another party may also build one, but this is for my personal experience and after doing an e-learning and associate certification for MongoDB (which was really challenging!)
 I want to try it out for myself.

 This is the first part of a small series of blogs regarding my effort and will cover the installation proces.
 Niall Commiskey already has a great [blog post](http://niallcblogs.blogspot.nl/2015/06/408-first-steps-with-cloud-adapter-sdk.html) about installing the Cloud Adapters, however I ran into several problems so I decided to write a post of my own describing my installation steps.
 I will use Windows 10 and PowerShell (my favourite Windows shell!) for these blogs.
+All sources can be found on [GitHub](https://github.com/ninckblokje/MongoDBCloudAdapter).

 Parts: